 Try adding a tablespoon of potato starch, or tapioca starch (or arrowroot); certain starches have a binding ability, especially when whisked with warm liquid.

-If you can handle eggs- try adding an extra whipped egg white.
+If you can handle eggs- try adding an extra whipped egg white or two.

 Adding 1-2 tablespoons of honey- or agave- to a baking recipe adds moisture and binding.